 Although it might seem like Slides has less development priority compared to Docs and Sheets, it’s far from being abandoned.
 In fact, some of the best updates made by Google in 2016 were for Slides, like saving and sharing presentations in JPG, PNG, and SVG formats.

 Highly recommended for anyone who’s already embedded into the Google cloud environment.
 In other words, if you’re already a big user of Google Drive, you may as well use Slides, too.
 Why not?
+Check our our guides for more help on creating and using custom gradients and creating a presentation in Google Slides.

 Maybe options like PowerPoint and Google Slides are too complex for what you need.
 Or maybe they’re too traditional and stuffy.
 SlideDog is the presentation tool for anyone who wants an alternative that’s modern, yet easy.